stdogpkg/emate/README.md

 pip install emate
 ```

+If you a have a GPU you should also install cupy.
 ## Kernel Polynomial Method (KPM)

 The Kernel Polynomial Method can estimate the spectral density of large sparse Hermitan matrices with a computational cost almost linear.
 This method combines three key ingredients: the Chebyshev expansion + the stochastic trace estimator + kernel smoothing.